TITLE 44: GOVERNMENT CONTRACTS, PROCUREMENTS AND PROPERTY MANAGEMENT

 F) commodity items are available on the spot market at prices such that good business judgment mandates a purchase if the spot price must be taken immediately;

-G) legal services to assist in the formulation of policy, in drafting or evaluating documents, or in determining the extent of statutory authority are needed sooner than the competitive process would allow; or
+G) legal services to assist in the formulation of policy, in drafting or evaluating documents, or in determining the extent of statutory authority are needed sooner than the competitive process would allow;

 H) equipment or services are necessary in the furtherance of covert activities lawfully conducted by the OAG.
-Any required disclosures shall be made so as not to jeopardize those covert activities.
+Any required disclosures shall be made so as not to jeopardize those covert activities;

 2) After Unsuccessful Competitive Sealed Bidding or Proposals or Request for Proposals.
 When bids or proposals received pursuant to a competitive sealed bid or competitive sealed proposal method are unreasonable or noncompetitive, or the price exceeds available funds, and time or other circumstances will not permit the delay required to resolicit competitive sealed bids or proposals, and if emergency conditions exist after an unsuccessful attempt to use competitive sealed bidding, an emergency procurement may be made.